Entry #18: I Like to Watch

 It’s New Year’s Eve, and as I write this it is 3.30 in the morning on 1st day of 2026, that strange hour where the city feels half-asleep, maybe some still partying, some still at home like me.
 Sydney’s weather was kinder than usual on NYE.
 Cooler.
 Softer.
 Twenty-two degrees at most, a light breeze, people out but not frantic, like everyone quietly agreed to step into the year without screaming at it.
 It felt like the city took one slow breath and let us rest inside it.

-In the twelve hours before midnight my phone did exactly what it does every year.
-Messages arrived gently, one after another.
+In the 12 hours before midnight, sharp at midnight or that few hours after, my phone did exactly what it does every year.
+Messages arrived, one after another.
 Some were simple “Happy New Year” notes.
 Some came with fireworks and glittering animations.
 Others were a sentence or two from people I haven’t spoken to in a while.
-Thoughtful.
-Familiar.
-Kind.

 I have done my time under these lights: